purposeindustries/intellyo-application-design-system/e2e/README.md

  browser.click(ELEMENT_SELECTOR);
 ```

- You can find more infos about that [here](http://webdriver.io/api.html)
+ You can find more infos about browser object [here](http://webdriver.io/api.html)

  So do something and take a screenshot of an element.
 You have to use the takeScreenShotOfElement() embedded in an 'assert' to fail the test if it is not under the tolerance.
 ```